Mirantis/k0rdent-enterprise-docs-publish/docs/addons/ceph/configuration/CephPerfTestRequest.md

 # CephPerfTestRequest

-The `CephPerfTestRequest` object is designed to run periodic performance tests using FIO in a Kubernetes job or cronjob.
-Test results can be stored on a PVC.
+The `CephPerfTestRequest` object is designed to run periodic performance tests using [FIO](https://fio.readthedocs.io/en/latest/fio_doc.html) (Flexible I/O Tester) in a Kubernetes job or cronjob.
+Test results can be stored on a persistent volume (secured with a PVC).

 ## Spec